BeanstalkFarms/Beanstalk/CODE_REVIEW.md

   - Introduction - Farmers' Almanac - Why Beanstalk - How Beanstalk Works
     Instead of what it currently is.
 This way users can go in conceptual order.
 1. What is this?
 2. Why do we need this?
 3. How does it work?
 - Just a note, we [categorize stablecoins](https://patrickalphac.medium.com/what-is-a-stablecoin-but-actually-186b81e545cd) into 3 categories, and it was interesting to [compare to your categorizations](https://docs.bean.money/almanac/advanced/stablecoin-overview#stablecoin-features)!
+- The inclusion of Publius' audio walking through different sections is a nice touch.

 ## Developer Experience